 Calcite in Construction

-Calcite in the form of limestone and marble is primarily consumed by the construction industry.
-For thousands of years, these rocks have been used as dimension stones and in mortar.
+The construction industry primarily consumes calcite in the form of limestone and marble.
+These rocks have been used as dimension stones and in mortar for thousands of years.
 Many of Egypt's and Latin America's pyramids were built with limestone blocks as the primary building material.
 Today, rough and polished limestone and marble are still popular materials in high-end architecture.

-Calcite in the form of limestone and marble is used in modern construction to make cement and concrete.
+Calcite in limestone and marble are used in modern construction to make cement and concrete.
 These materials are easily mixed, transported, and placed as a slurry, which hardens into a durable construction material.
-Concrete is used in the construction of buildings, highways, bridges, walls, and a variety of other structures.
+Concrete is used to construct buildings, highways, bridges, walls, and a variety of other structures.

 Calcite Mineral in Acid Neutralization

-Calcite has a wide range of applications as an acid neutralizer.
-Limestones and marbles have been crushed and spread on fields for hundreds of years as an acid-neutralizing soil treatment.
-They are also heated in order to create lime, which has a much faster reaction rate in the soil.
+Calcite has a wide range of applications as an acid neutraliser.
+Limestones and marbles have been crushed and spread on fields as an acid-neutralising soil treatment for centuries.
+They are also heated to create lime, which has a much faster reaction rate in the soil.

-In the chemical industry, calcite is used as an acid neutralizer.
+In the chemical industry, calcite is used as an acid neutraliser.
 Crushed limestone is dispensed into streams to neutralise their waters in areas where acid mine drainage is a problem.